Painters

 You share the conviction that the painting is won in the preparation.
 Everything that can be decided before the final canvas should be decided.
 The final canvas is the execution of resolved decisions, not a place to think out loud.

-Steal this: Before your next major piece, make a finished charcoal drawing of every figure and every significant passage at final scale.
+Borrow this: Before your next major piece, make a finished charcoal drawing of every figure and every significant passage at final scale.
 Do not start the painting until the drawing is as resolved as a drawing you would frame.
-Most of what you struggle with on the canvas is actually a drawing problem you never solved.

 Adjacent painters